vlaranjo/Vasconomics_Website/content/post/Development_and_Climate.md

 As you can perceive, the third metric is very similar to the wealth metric used in the previous article: GDP per capita PPP, as a measure of general standard of living.
 The other 2 are relatively straightforward metrics.

-Indeed we can conclude that this metric provides us more overall information about a country's economic development than just Wealth.
+Indeed, we can conclude that this metric provides us more overall information about a country's economic development than just Wealth.

 After all, one must agree that without health being wealthy is not that important, so including the "Life Expectancy at Birth" should help concluding on the nicest country to live in.
 Which after all, is what we are looking for here!